 Call your loan servicer to find out about available options.

 The Federal Emergency Management Agency (FEMA) provides financial assistance to federally-declared disaster areas, and the U.S. Small Business Administration (SBA) has special loan programs to help individuals and businesses after a natural disaster.

 Help from FEMA.
 On May 11, 2018, President Trump approved a disaster declaration for the volcano-affected area and made federal disaster assistance available to the state of Hawaii to supplement state and local recovery efforts in the areas affected by the Kilauea eruption and earthquakes.
-(For information about available aid, including individual assistance if and when it becomes available, see FEMA’s Hawaii Kilauea Volcanic Eruption And Earthquakes.
+(For information about available aid, including individual assistance, see FEMA’s Hawaii Kilauea Volcanic Eruption And Earthquakes.
 Also, review FEMA’s Federal Aid Programs for the State of Hawaii.)

 SBA disaster loans.
-Even if you don’t have a small business, disaster victims who have experienced damage to their home or personal property and who are in a declared disaster area may qualify for a low-interest disaster loan from the SBA.
-As of May 17, 2018, Hawaii’s volcano-affected areas aren’t on the list of eligible areas, but this is likely to change.
-Keep an eye on the list if you're interested in applying for this kind of loan.
-(To learn more, read Getting a SBA Home or Personal Property Loan After a Natural Disaster.)
+Even if you don’t have a small business, disaster victims who have experienced damage to their home or personal property and who are in a declared disaster area might qualify for a low-interest disaster loan from the SBA.
+Hawaii’s volcano-affected areas are on the list of eligible areas.
+Be sure to check out the link to the SBA Fact Sheet for the Kilauea Volcanic Eruption & Earthquakes.
+(To learn more about SBA disaster loans, read Getting a SBA Home or Personal Property Loan After a Natural Disaster.)